9 Best RedactAI Alternatives to Do More on LinkedIn (June 2026 Update)

 ✅ Free start, no card

 Switching from RedactAI?
-Try MagicPost free: import your writing style from your account, generate your next two weeks of posts, and schedule them through the official API, no copy-paste, no card, before you pay anything.
+The same in-your-voice writing lives in our AI LinkedIn post generator: import your style from your account, generate your next two weeks of posts, and schedule them through the official API, no copy-paste, no card, before you pay anything.

 2. Supergrow: the $19 upgrade path